Western Cape Top 25

 Hermanus has many large trees which frame the 27 holes.
 The tightest tee shot on the East Course comes at one of the signature holes, the par-5 11th, where an avenue of pine trees forms a dauntingly narrow target.
 It’s not a long hole, so a brave, straight drive will reward the bold player.
 The approach shot is played uphill to a raised green.
 Designer Peter Matkovich cleverly had holes 1-9 finish with a par 3; holes 10-18 with a short par 4; and holes 19-27 with a long par 5.

-An excellent long range with numerous grass bays, close to all the starting tees.
+An excellent long range with numerous grass bays, close to the starting tees.
+Artificial turf mats have been introduced, and hitting off the grass is only permitted at certain times.
 Short game area next to the clubhouse, and putting green in front.

 There are two guest houses adjoining the clubhouse.

-2/ The Walker Bay Classic, the club’s biggest event, played in November for the last 38 years with a field of 320, was initially cancelled in 2020 due to Covid restrictions, but then reinstated at short notice as the Covid Classic and proved a success.
+2/ The Walker Bay Classic, the club’s biggest event, has been played in November for the last 39 years with a field of 320.

-3/ Keeping a brisk pace of play is important at Hermanus during the season, and six marshalls are on duty every day to ensure the field keeps moving.
+3/ Keeping a brisk pace of play is important at Hermanus during the busy holiday season, and six marshalls are on duty every day to ensure the field keeps moving.

-4/ The pro shop recently became part of The Pro Shop brand, offering similar prices to their retail stores around the country.
+4/ The pro shop is part of The Pro Shop brand, offering similar prices to their retail stores around the country.

 2021 Adrian Kuiper & Nicola Streicher